 Category includes emissions from all types of vehicles such as: passenger cars, light and heavy duty vehicles, buses, motorcycles and mopeds.
 Poland applied software COPERT to the official reporting of national emissions within the framework cooperation in the European Union.
-COPERT 4 is an program aiming at the calculation of air pollutant emissions from road transport and the methodology applied is part of the EMEP/CORINAIR Emission Inventory Guidebook.
-The use of COPERT allows for estimating emissions in accordance with the requirements of international conventions and protocols and EU legislation.
+COPERT 5 is complex modelling software aiming at the calculation of air pollutant emissions from road transport and the methodology applied is part of the EMEP/CORINAIR Emission Inventory Guidebook.
+Application of the COPERT model allows to estimate emissions in accordance with the requirements of international conventions and protocols and EU legislation.

-Calculations for the years 1988-2016 was made by model COPERT 4 version 11.4.
-All emission factors are default values from COPERT 4.
+Calculations for the years 1988-2017 was made by model COPERT 5 version 5.2.0.
+All emission factors are default values from COPERT 5.